Advice Complexity of Adaptive Priority Algorithms: Abstract

 \section{Abstract}

-The priority model was introduced by Borodin, Rackoff and Nielsen to capture ``greedy-like'' algorithms.
-Motivated, in part, by the success of advice complexity in the area of online algorithm, recently Borodin et al. have extended the \emph{fixed} priority model to include an advice tape oracle.
-They also developed a reduction-based framework for proving lower bounds against this rather powerful model.
-In this paper, we extend the advice tape model further to the arguably more useful \emph{adaptive} priority algorithms.
-We show how to modify the reduction-based framework in order for it to apply against the more powerful adaptive priority algorithms.
-In the process, we manage to simplify the proof that the framework works, and we strengthen all the lower bounds by a factor of 2.
-As a motivation of an adaptive priority model with advice, we present a purely combinatorial adaptive priority algorithm with advice for the minimum vertex cover problem on graphs of maximum degree $3$.
-Our algorithm achieves optimality and uses at most $15n/46$ bits of advice.
-This advice is provably shorter than what can be achieved by online algorithms with advice.
+{The priority model was introduced to capture ``greedy-like'' algorithms.
+Motivated by the success of advice complexity in the area of online algorithms, the \emph{fixed} priority model was extended to include advice, and a reduction-based framework was developed for proving lower bounds on the amount of advice required to achieve certain approximation ratios in this rather powerful model.
+To capture most of the algorithms that are considered greedy-like, the even stronger model of \emph{adaptive} priority algorithms is needed.
+We extend the adaptive priority model to include advice.
+We modify the reduction-based framework from the fixed priority case to work with the more powerful adaptive priority algorithms, simplifying the proof of correctness and strengthening all previous lower bounds by a factor of two in the process.

+We also present a purely combinatorial adaptive priority algorithm with advice for Minimum Vertex Cover on triangle-free graphs of maximum degree three.
+Our algorithm achieves optimality and uses at most $7n/22$ bits of advice.
+No adaptive priority algorithm without advice can achieve optimality without advice, and we prove that an online algorithm with advice needs more than $7n/22$ bits of advice to reach optimality.

+We show connections between exact algorithms and priority algorithms with advice.
+The branching in branch-and-reduce algorithms can be seen as trying all possible advice strings, and all priority algorithms with advice that achieve optimality define corresponding exact algorithms, \emph{priority exact algorithms}.
+Lower bounds on advice-based adaptive algorithms imply lower bounds on running times of exact algorithms designed in this way. }